-A student has four (4) weeks to send a letter of appeal to the President.
-The appeal process will be individualized and based upon reasons for withdrawal and what the student commits to do to remedy the issues that led up to the Academic Probation.
-If the appeal is successful, then the student will be made aware of the conditions of re-enrollment.
-The student will be on an Academic Warning during the first trimester of re-enrollment.
-If the student meets the conditions of the appeal, the student will be fully matriculated the following trimester.
-If the student does not meet the conditions of the appeal, they will be withdrawn, enrolled in the continuing education program if enrolled in active courses, and will not be given the option to appeal a second time.
+If a student has been withdrawn for academic reasons, they have four (4) weeks to send a letter of appeal to the President.
+The appeal process will be individualized and based upon reasons for withdrawal and what the student commits to doing to remedy the issues that led up to the Academic Probation and Academic Withdrawal.
+If the appeal is successful, the student will be made aware of the conditions of re-enrollment which will include the student being placed on Academic Warning during the first trimester of re-enrollment.
+If the student meets the conditions of reenrollment during the first trimester of re-enrollment, the Academic Warning will be removed the following trimester.
+If the student does not meet the conditions of re-enrollment, they will be withdrawn, enrolled in the continuing education program if enrolled in active courses, and will not be given the option to appeal a second time.